Max-Mogilski/Max-Mogilski/README.md

 - 👾 Creator of the HaveFun organization 👾

-- 💻 Currently working on an application for buskers
+- 💻 Currently working on the "WearMe" application

 - 🧠 I’m currently learning next js and getting better at testing (vitest)